core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 Registration of YANG modules is optional.
 When a YANG module is registered, the registrant MUST provide the module name and contact information and/or a specification reference.

 The registration of the associated ".yang" and ".sid" files is optional.
 When provided, the validity of the files MUST be verified.
 This can be accomplished by a YANG validation tool specially modified to support ".sid" file verification.
-The SID range specified within the ".sid" file SHOULD also be checked against the "SID" range registry ({{sid-registry}}) and against the other YANG modules registered to detect any duplicate use of SIDs.
+The SID range specified within the ".sid" file SHOULD also be checked against the "SID" range registry ({{sid-range-registry}}) and against the other YANG modules registered to detect any duplicate use of SIDs.

 Initial entries in this registry are as follows: